CreaTikaa/Tekken_Bot/README.md

 ![Discord.py](https://img.shields.io/badge/Discord.py-2.0+-blurple.svg)
 ![Tekken 8](https://img.shields.io/badge/Game-Tekken%208-red.svg)

 > ⚠️ DISCLAIMER ⚠️ : This was completely "vibe-coded" as we say, with some (a lot) IA included.
-I'm still learning, and since both site didn't have an API with what i wanted, i had to generate some code mostly for the parsing and fetching data.
+I'm still learning, and since both site didn't have an API with what i wanted, i had to generate some code because i'm not gonna parse html by hand, i'm too lazy for that.
 Use at your own risks :p

 ## Project Structure